fxithhh/cdt1d/README.md

 If you go very fast, you might even leave the cat in the dust!

 Try to get as quick a time as you possibly can, and earn a place in the *Hall of Fame*.

+## How to run the game:

+Double click the .bat file or run main.py in the cmd or your preferred IDE